New Russia missiles in Kaliningrad are answer to U.S. shield: lawmaker

-MOSCOW Moscow will deploy S-400 surface-to-air missiles and nuclear-capable Iskander systems in the exclave of Kaliningrad in retaliation for NATO deployments, a senior pro-Kremlin lawmaker was quoted as saying on Monday.
+MOSCOW (Reuters) - Moscow will deploy S-400 surface-to-air missiles and nuclear-capable Iskander systems in the exclave of Kaliningrad in retaliation for NATO deployments, a senior pro-Kremlin lawmaker was quoted as saying on Monday.

 Russia has previously said it periodically sends Iskanders to Kaliningrad, but until now it has said these were routine drills.
 Moscow has not linked the moves explicitly with what it says is a NATO military build-up on Russia's western borders.